ndleah/python-mini-project/Screenpet/README.md

 ## 🛠️ Description

-A cute screenpet having reactions when interact on desktop.
+A cute screenpet having different reactions when interact on desktop.

 ## ⚙️ Languages or Frameworks Used
 ```bash